• Skip to main content

 cooked mussels in a chunky marinara sauce

-chef cooking tips for preparing mussels marinara
+chef cooking tips

 • Give the mussels a rinse in a colander under cold water.
 Give any shells a squeeze if they are open (see the photo above).
 If they close, they are fresh and good to cook.
 Set them aside until ready to cook them.